GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Step 6: Use the oxd API or one of the native libraries to securely send users from your apps to your Gluu Server for authentication and authorization.

-*Note: if you plan on calling oxd over `localhost`, oxd will need to be installed on the same server(s) as the application(s) you want to secure.
-If you plan on using the `oxd-https-extension`, you can install oxd any any server or VM with network access.
+*Note: if you only plan on using the `oxd-server`, oxd will need to be installed on the same server(s) as the application(s) you want to secure.
+If you enable the `oxd-https-extension`, oxd can be installed on any any server or VM with network access.

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.